Where to Find Mexico City’s Rich History

-It’s hard to walk more than a block in Mexico City without coming across a marker or monument paying tribute to an important episode in the city’s history.
+It’s hard to walk more than a block in Mexico City without coming across a marker, an archaeological dig, or a monument paying tribute to an important episode in its history.
+The rich and multilayered story of CDMX will help you understand the soul of the city today.

 Nápoles 40, Juárez, 06600 Juárez, CDMX, Mexico